Moorish delicacies

 Bring a medium-sized pot of water to the boil over excessive heat.
 Add the vinegar to the water.

-Mix the beaten garlic with the yogurt and season gently with a touch of salt.
+Mix the beaten garlic with the yogurt and season gently with salt.

-Stir the boiling water, so you get a whirlpool impact and crack inside the eggs separately.
+Stir the boiling water to get a whirlpool impact and crack inside the eggs separately.

-While the eggs are poaching, get 4 plates equipped,
+While the eggs are poaching, get four plates equipped,

 Spread the garlic yogurt onto the plates, making a small indent within the middle of every.